costakevinn/probabilistic-ml-thesis/README.md

 * Compare probabilistic models
 * Validate results using statistical diagnostics

-Although the dataset originates from astrophysical observations, the methodology is domain-agnostic and directly applicable to finance, healthcare, industrial analytics, and any real-world data problem involving uncertainty.
+Although the dataset originates from astrophysical observations, the methodology is domain-agnostic and directly applicable to finance, healthcare, industrial analytics, and other real-world data systems.

+This project represents a complete probabilistic machine learning lifecycle — from modeling to inference and validation.

 ---

 ## 🧠 Modeling Framework

-The thesis integrates multiple probabilistic approaches within a structured ML workflow:
+The thesis integrates multiple probabilistic approaches within a structured ML workflow.

 ### 1️⃣ Neural Networks